 These realities have been immensely compounded by the COVID-19 pandemic that is disproportionately impacting communities already suffering from the violence of gentrification and displacement.
 The South of Market shoulders a higher burden of COVID-19 cases (along with other Eastern neighborhoods) compared to the rest of the city.
-COVID-19, however, simply emphasizes existing inequities and brings them more clearly to the surface for those to see who are less aware.
+The city.
+The city of the surface for those to see who are less aware.
 The existing economic and social issues of housing instability, landlord harassment, low wages, food insecurity, health insecurity, lack of childcare, and many more that plague our community are intensified.